Confluence: Document Management System

-Additionally, Confluence provides direct integration with other document management systems: check the SharePoint Connector for Confluence and Filepicker for Confluence which allows integration with document management tools such as Box, Dropbox, and Google Drive.
+Additionally, Confluence provides direct integration with other document management systems: check the SharePoint Connector for Confluence and a file connector for Confluence which allows integration with document management tools such as Box, Dropbox, and Google Drive.
 Many customers utilize Confluence as the collaborative front end while continuing to manage the lifecycle of their static documents with SharePoint or other DMS tools as the storage in the backend.

-To summarize, Confluence was not designed to be a document management or file sharing system for documents which are created offline.
-Instead, it focuses on features that improve the editing and sharing online content created within the wiki itself but also includes the ability to store and organize attached files with version history.
+To summarize, Confluence was not designed to be a document management or file-sharing system for documents which are created offline.
+Instead, it focuses on features that improve the editing and sharing of online content created within the wiki itself while also including the ability to store and organize attached files with version history.

 - Various methods for importing content into Confluence.